SowinskiBraeden/school-management-api/README.md

     SYSTEM_EMAIL='your system email'
     SYSTEM_PASSWORD='your system email password'
    ```
-4. Run the sytem in your console
+4. Run the system in your console
 ```
   go run main.go
 ```